-4.4 Discussion of Corrective Actions
+3.4 Discussion of Corrective Actions

-In addition to corrective actions as a result of inspection findings, licensees implement corrective actions in response to observations and lessons learned from FOF inspections, even after demonstrating that their protective strategy can effectively protect against the DBT.
+In addition to corrective actions taken as a result of inspection findings, licensees implement corrective actions in response to observations and lessons learned from FOF inspections, even after demonstrating that their protective strategy can effectively protect against the DBT.
 Corrective actions typically fall into one of three categories: (1) procedural or policy changes, (2) physical security or technology improvements and upgrades, and (3) personnel or security-force enhancements.
 FOF inspectors have observed corrective actions applied in each of these categories.

 Licensees commonly improve or add physical security structures and technologies based on lessons learned from FOF exercises.
 For example, if a licensee determines that the adversary force did not encounter the desired delay throughout the simulated attack, it might add extra delay barriers, such as fences or locks on doors or gates.
-In another example, if a licensee determines that earlier detection and assessment are desirable (even after demonstrating an effective protective strategy in FOF exercises), it might choose to add sensors, cameras, or lighting to the owner-controlled area (the area of the facility beyond the boundary of the protected perimeter) to enhance its security posture.
+In another example, if a licensee determines that earlier detection and assessment are desirable, it might choose to add sensors, cameras, or lighting to the owner-controlled area (the area of the facility beyond the boundary of the protected perimeter) to enhance its security posture.
 Finally, licensees might commit to additional security personnel as a result of lessons learned from FOF exercises.
-Inspectors have observed situations in which a licensee decided that additional security personnel would increase its opportunity to interdict an adversary and thus enhance its ability to prevent the completion of the adversary's mission.
-These corrective actions are not required.
-However, once these changes are incorporated into the licensee's security plans, as required by 10 CFR

-Part 73, "Physical protection of plants and materials," they become lasting regulatory requirements.
+Inspectors have observed situations in which a licensee decided that additional security personnel would increase its opportunity to interdict an adversary and, thus, enhance its ability to prevent the completion of an adversary's mission.
+Corrective actions that are not necessary to address an identified vulnerability or a specific requirement (e.g., enhancements) are not required.
+However, once these changes are incorporated into a licensee's security plans, as required by 10 CFR Part 73, "Physical Protection of Plants and Materials," they become lasting regulatory requirements.

-4.5 Future Planned Activities
+3.5 Future Planned Activities

-CY 2015, the second year of the fourth 3-year cycle of FOF inspections, began with 22 inspections scheduled for the year.
-Of these, none are follow-up inspection to assess corrective actions to evaluate improvements that licensees implemented as a result of prior FOF inspections.
+CY 2016, the third year of the fourth 3-year cycle of FOF inspections, began with 21 inspections scheduled for the year.
+Of these, none are follow-up inspections to assess corrective actions to evaluate improvements that licensees implemented as a result of prior FOF inspections.

-5. SECURITY BASELINE INSPECTION PROGRAM AT COMMERCIAL NUCLEAR POWER REACTORS
+4. SECURITY BASELINE INSPECTION PROGRAM AT COMMERCIAL NUCLEAR POWER REACTORS

 The security baseline inspection program is a primary component of the security cornerstone of the ROP.
 FOF inspections are just one piece of the NRC's overall security oversight process.
-In addition to FOF inspections, the security baseline inspection program includes the following inspectable areas: access control; access authorization; protective strategy evaluation; security training; equipment performance, testing, and maintenance; fitness for duty program; protection of safeguards information (SGI); review of power reactor target sets; MC&A; and information technology (Cyber) security.
-Additionally, in CY 2013 security inspections for two TIs began: TI 2515/186, "Inspection of Procedures and Processes for Responding to Potential Aircraft Threats," and TI 2201/004, "Inspection of Implementation of Interim Cyber Security Milestones 1-7."
-The results from both TIs are included in the CY 2014 security inspection numbers.
+In addition to FOF inspections, the security baseline inspection program includes the following inspectable areas: access control; access authorization; protective strategy evaluation; security training; equipment performance, testing, and maintenance; fitness-for-duty program; protection of SGI; review of power reactor target sets; MC&A; and information technology (cyber) security.9

-5.2 Results of Inspections
+4.2 Results of Inspections